eskatos/staticlet/README.md

 ----

  * Split
- * - three separates projects with a small build-pom.xml where versions are handled by hand
+ * - two separates projects with a small build-pom.xml where versions are handled by hand
- * - http-handler
  * - staticlet (staticlet-parent)
- *   - staticlet-http
  *   - staticlet-core
  *   - staticlet-classic
  *   - staticlet-testsupport